regymm/SiliTune/README.md

 # SiliTune - the CPU Power Manager

-**WARNING: Use as your own risk.
-Get prepared to see your laptop on fire or freeze.**
+**WARNING: Use as your own risk!
+See disclaimer for details!**

 You want your laptop CPU works like a beast when your program is being run, and consume as less power as possible when you are on battery just browsing the net.
 You don't want to open a terminal and type a long command just to disable turbo boost.
+You don't want to open a terminal and wait for powertop just to see the power consumption.

-With this program, you can control your CPU with just a click of mouse, and automatically switch management profiles when power cable disconnected/connected.
+With this program, you can control your CPU with just a click of mouse, automatically switch management profiles when power cable disconnected/connected, and monitor frequently-used parameters easily.

 Functions to be developed:

+- [x] Friendly help and document
+- [x] Easy TLP/~~PowerTOP(May cause USB mouse stop responding)~~ toggle
 - [x] Enable/disable turbo boost
 - [x] Turn on/off CPU cores
 - [x] Undervolting (by `intel-undervolt`)
 - [x] TDP level configuration (by `intel-undervolt`)
 - [x] Auto switch profile, ~~handle ACPI events~~, continuous check (per certain seconds) for whether laptop is on AC or battery
-- [x] Easy TLP/~~PowerTOP(May cause USB mouse stop responding)~~ toggle
-- [ ] Power consumption monitor, temperature/frequency monitor
+- [x] Power consumption monitor, temperature/fan speed/frequency monitor
 - [x] Easy installation
 - [x] App launcher, ~~auto start~~(depends on desktop environment)
 - [x] system tray icon for easy access and hide